tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 Stopped: Sun Apr 10 05:50:44 2022
 {% endhighlight %}

+After around a minute, the hash is cracked and we obtain the password `Mr.Teddy`.
+Next, we try to enumerate this user's capabilities using bloodhound.

+Add "rm *"?

+The bloodhound script finds 2 computers, 43 users and 55 groups in the domain.
+It also provides us with the names of the two computers it identified.
 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]
 └─$ @@bloodhound-python -c ALL -u TED.GRAVES -p Mr.Teddy -d intelligence.htb -dc intelligence.htb -ns 10.10.10.248@@